Inversions in Random Permutations Under the Ewens Sampling Distribution With and Without a Prescribed Number of Fixed Points: Abstract

 \section{Abstract}

-We study the inversion statistic of random permutations under the family~$(\p_\theta)_{\theta \ge 0}$ of Ewens sampling distributions on~$S_n$.
-We obtain an exact formula for the expected number of inversions under~$\p_\theta$.
-In particular, we show that this expected number of inversions is decreasing in the tilting parameter~$\theta$ and that it is convex in~$\theta$ for~$n \ge 5$ only.
-Further, we derive an exact formula for the probability that a specific pair of indices~$(i,j) \in \{1,\dots,n\}^2$ is inverted and show that this probability is decreasing in~$\theta$ if and only if~$\abs j-i\abs \ge 2$ holds.
+In the first part of the paper, we study the inversion statistic of random permutations under the family $(\mathbb{P}_\theta^{(n)})_{\theta \ge 0}$ of Ewens sampling distributions on $S_n$.
+We obtain a rather simple exact formula for the expected number of inversions under $\mathbb{P}_\theta^{(n)}$.
+In particular, we show that this expected number of inversions is decreasing in the tilting parameter $\theta$ for any $n$ and that it is convex in $\theta$ for $n \not \in \{3,4\}$ only.
+Furthermore, we derive an exact formula for the probability that a specific pair of indices $(i,j) \in \{1,\dots,n\}^2$ is inverted and show that this probability is decreasing in $\theta$ if and only if $|j-i| \ge 2$ holds.
+We also exhibit the asymptotic behavior of these quantities as $n \to \infty$ and $\theta \to \infty$.

+In the second part of our paper, we analyze the inversion statistic of random permutations under~$(\mathbb{P}_\theta^{(n)})_{\theta > 0}$ conditioned on having a prescribed number of fixed points.
+Again, we obtain exact formulas for the expected number of inversions and for the probability that a specific pair of indices is inverted.
+Since, as expected, the resulting formulas are rather complicated, we focus on the asymptotic behavior of these quantities as $n \to \infty$, $\theta \to \infty$ and $\theta \to 0$.